ideckia/mobile_client/README.md

 Some gestures support was added:

 * Horizontal swipe, from left to right: Goes to the previous directory
-* Vertical swipe, from top to bottom: Goes to the main directory
+* Vertical swipe, from bottom to top: Goes to the main directory

 ## Log view